brianmichel/ConsoleBanner/README.md

 Basically, it just looks for a `banner.txt` file in the main bundle to print out in your console before printing system information.

-You can generate some sweet ASCII art here http://patorjk.com/software/taag/

 Check it out...
 ![](images/ascii-art.gif)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+You can generate some sweet ASCII art here http://patorjk.com/software/taag/

+I would recommend creating your `banner.txt` in something that's not Xcode, only because Xcode is terrible at formatting and will make you reindent everything.
+Sublime worked nicely for me.

 ## Installation